About the Children′s Section

 The Refugee Council Children’s Section works directly with separated children, as well as giving advice to those involved in their support.
 The Children’s Section has operated since 1994, and is the only national service of its kind.
 The team employs around 14 fully supported Advisers, many of whom speak the languages of the children they are working with.

-Around 1,100 separated children arrived in the United Kingdom in 2012, with the highest numbers arriving from Afghanistan, Albania, Eritrea, Iran and Vietnam.
+In 2014, 1861 separated children applied for asylum in the United Kingdom with the highest numbers arriving from Albania, Eritrea, Afghanistan, Syria, Vietnam and Iran.

 The Children’s Section works with around 1,000 separated children every year, receiving referrals from statutory and voluntary organisations, and directly from children themselves.
 We work with separated children and young people seeking asylum who are under the age of 18 when they enter the UK.
 We also work with young people whose age is disputed and with trafficked children.